ignasiusadhitia/assignment-1/README.md

 2. **Percentage Calculation Limitation:** Percentage calculations are performed as a first operand.
 Invalid percentage input operations are not supported and will display an error message.
 3. **Limited Decimal Precision:** Results are displayed with a fixed decimal precision (default is 2 decimal places).
 Long decimal values may be truncated.
 4. **No Memory Functionality:** The calculator does not have memory functionality for storing and retrieving values.

-Feel free to customize the calculator based on your specific requirements or extend its functionality according to your needs.